 While drains help prevent a number of risks, they do come with some minimal risks themselves, the main concern being an infection.
 If the bulb or tube is contaminated with bacteria, it can make its way into the body.
 For this reason, it’s important to keep the area around the drain clean and thoroughly wash your hands before emptying or handling the bulb.
 For more tummy tuck recovery tips, check out our related blog post.

 How to shower after a tummy tuck with drains?

 You can shower with drains in place, but we recommend securing them in place with s strip of gauze or a belt to prevent the water from tugging on or dislocating them.
 Many patients opt for sponge baths for the first few days to avoid this issue.
 Verywell Health offers more information about caring for surgical drains.

 While they may seem like an inconvenience, these drains are essential to both your safety and the success of your results.
 Most tummy tuck patients would be quick to tell you their new flat, toned tummy was more than worth the hassle of dealing with drains.
 For a reminder of what’s waiting for you on the other side of recovery, please visit our before-and-after photo gallery.

-If you’re ready to create your dream body with a tummy tuck and you’re in the Woodstock, Roswell, or greater Atlanta, GA, area, please contact our Marietta practice online or call (770) 421-1242 to request a personal consultation.
+If you’re ready to create your dream body with a tummy tuck and you’re in the Woodstock, Roswell, or greater Atlanta, GA, area, please use our online form to request a consultation at our Marietta practice online or call us at (770) 421-1242.